Charleston Roof Help

 My shingle roof is only 15 years old — why does it already look worn?

 On Isle of Palms, 15 years of coastal exposure is equivalent to 20–25 years of wear in an inland market.
-Salt air, UV intensity, wind loads, and humidity all work on roof systems faster here than the manufacturer's rated lifespan accounts for.
-If your roof is showing visible wear at 15 years, an inspection to assess its current condition is worth doing before storm season.
+Salt air, UV intensity, wind loads, and humidity all work on roof systems faster than any manufacturer's rated lifespan accounts for.
+Visible wear at 15 years is a normal outcome here — and an inspection will confirm where the system actually stands.

 Should I replace with asphalt again or switch to metal?

 For a primary or investment property on Isle of Palms, standing seam aluminum is the system that makes the most long-term sense.
-It costs more upfront but delivers 40–50 years of service in this environment versus 12–17 for asphalt.
-The math changes significantly when you account for replacement frequency.
+The math on replacement frequency versus upfront cost strongly favors metal in this environment.
 An inspection and consultation with a local specialist will give you numbers specific to your property.